 On View: European Art Galleries, 5th floor

-Charles-François Daubigny explores the coexistence of work and leisure as well as past and present in this view of Mantes, located near Paris.
-While a fashionably dressed lady contemplates the river, the boat steaming toward the bridge indicates the river’s function as a working waterway.
-Another figure in the background appears to wear the blue jacket traditionally worn by rural French laborers.
-Juxtaposing the Gothic towers and pitched roof of the town’s church with an active smokestack, Daubigny acknowledges France’s historical past and its industrial future—a forecast of Impressionist concerns, as seen in the nearby painting by Gustave Caillebotte.
+Charles-François Daubigny explores the coexistence of work and leisure in this view of Mantes, located on the Seine near Paris.
+A middleclass woman with a fishing rod approaches the river, while the boat steaming toward the bridge indicates the river’s function as a working waterway.
+Another figure in the background wears the blue jacket traditionally worn by rural French laborers.
+Juxtaposing the Gothic towers and pitched roof of the town’s church with an active smokestack, Daubigny also acknowledges France’s historical past and its industrial present.

 Oil on canvas

 19 1/16 x 29 3/4 in.
 (48.4 x 75.6 cm)